 Things we can't investigate under the policy

-There are also matters we cannot deal with under the corporate complaints process, these are:
+There are some matters which we cannot deal with under the corporate complaints process, these include:

-- complaining about the conduct of a councillor - these complaints are dealt with by the standards committee.
+- complaints about the conduct of a councillor

-- school complaints - these should be addressed directly to the school.
-See below.
+- school complaints - these should be addressed directly to the school

 Healthcare service complaints

-If your complaint is about a GP, community nurse, occupational therapist or dentist, you will need to write to the primary care trust’s complaints manager on 01254 282131.
+If your complaint is about a GP, community nurse, occupational therapist or dentist, you will need to contact the primary care trust’s complaints manager on 01254 282131.
 You can also write to them atComplaints Manager, Primary Care Trust, Guide Business Centre, School Lane, Blackburn, BB1 2QH

 How to make a complaint